Table of Contents

 Regional and National Case Studies

-For further reading, the World Bank offers comprehensive analyses of flood risk management in the region.
-The United Nations Office for Disaster Risk Reduction provides global frameworks and data.
-Additionally, the IPCC Sixth Assessment Report details climate change impacts on Southeast Asia, including flood projections.
+For those interested in further exploration, the World Bank’s comprehensive reports on flood risk management provide in-depth analysis of policy frameworks and technical solutions.
+The United Nations Office for Disaster Risk Reduction (UNDRR) offers global frameworks and data resources to support disaster resilience.
+Additionally, the IPCC Sixth Assessment Report details climate change projections and their implications for Southeast Asia’s flood risks.

 Conclusion: Building Resilient Communities in Flood Zones